YuBaichuan2000/workout-tracker/README.md

 # [workout-tracker](https://workout-tracker-frontend-1gjy.onrender.com/) deployed on Render

 ## User stories
+* As a user, I want to signup or login or use as a visitor
 * As a user, I want to upload a workout record
+* As a user, I want to edit a workout record
 * As a user, I want to delete a workout record